Official state symbol Kentucky State Flower Adopted 1926

 Goldenrod blooms from August through October in Kentucky.
 Peak flowering occurs in September across most of the state.
 Plants reach heights of 2 to 6 feet depending on species and location.
 Multiple stems grow from a single root system.
 Lance-shaped leaves line the stems.
 The upper stems branch to support the flower clusters.

 Native goldenrod species grow wild throughout Kentucky in diverse habitats.
 Fields and meadows provide ideal growing conditions.
 Roadsides display abundant goldenrod each fall.
 The plants tolerate various soil types from clay to sandy loam.
 Full sun produces the most vigorous growth.
-Over 25 goldenrod species grow naturally in Kentucky.
+Over 25 goldenrod species grow naturally in Kentucky, including zones linked to Kentucky tulip poplar forests.

 This flower carries the common name Goldenrod and the scientific name Solidago gigantea for the most common Kentucky species.
 The plant belongs to the Asteraceae family.
 This enormous family includes sunflowers, daisies, and asters along with thousands of other species worldwide.